rq/rq/docs/docs/results.md

     print(result.created_at, result.type)
 ```

 To block until a result arrives, you can pass a timeout in seconds to `job.latest_result()`.
-If a result already exists, it is returned immediately.
+If any results already exist, the latest result is returned immediately.
 If the timeout is reached without a result arriving a `None` object is returned.

 ```python
 job = queue.enqueue(sleep_for_10_seconds)